Second Cold War

-The terms Second Cold War, Cold War II, and New Cold War have been used to describe heightened geopolitical tensions in the 21st century post–Cold War era, usually between the United States and NATO on one side, with Russia and/or China on the other.
-Russia is regarded as the successor state of the Soviet Union, which led the Eastern Bloc during the original Cold War.
+The terms Second Cold War, Cold War II, and New Cold War have been used by scholars and journalists to describe heightened geopolitical tensions in the 21st century post–Cold War era, usually between the United States and NATO on one side and Russia or China (or both) on the other.

-The terms are sometimes used to describe tensions in multilateral relations, including China–Russia relations.
 Some commentators have used the terms as a comparison to the original Cold War, while others have discouraged their use to refer to any ongoing tensions.
+In the 20th century, the terms were previously referred to one of later phases of the original Cold War.
+In the early post-Cold War era, the terms were used sparingly and variously for past predictions.

+Over the years, the terms have been increasingly used to describe the United States's and NATO's heightened tensions with Russia, which is regarded as the successor state to the Soviet Union, which led the Eastern Bloc during the original Cold War.
+However, such use to describe the tensions between NATO and Russia or between the US and Russia, especially in relations to the Russo-Ukrainian war, has been criticised.
+When the terms have been used to describe the US's heightened tensions with China, which has been a communist state since the Chinese Civil War concluded in 1949 with the Communist victory, the context has been often used to criticise foreign policies of the US president Donald Trump.
+The terms have been sometimes used to describe tensions in multilateral relations, including China–Russia relations, or in the context of international conflicts.

 Usage during original Cold War

-The phrase "new Cold War" was used in 1955 by US secretary of state John Foster Dulles, and in a 1956 New York Times article warning of Soviet propaganda promoting the Cold War's resurgence.

-Other sources, such as academics Fred Halliday, Alan M. Wald, David S. Painter, and Noam Chomsky, used the interchangeable terms to refer to the 1979–1985 and/or 1985–1991 phases of the Cold War.
-Some other sources used similar terms to refer to the Cold War of the mid-1970s.
+The phrase "new Cold War" was first used in 1955 by US secretary of state John Foster Dulles, and in a 1956 New York Times article warning of Soviet propaganda promoting the Cold War's resurgence.
+Other analysts, such as academics Fred Halliday, Alan M. Wald, David S. Painter, and Noam Chomsky, used the interchangeable terms to refer to the 1979–1985 or 1985–1991 phases of the Cold War.
+Some other analysts used similar terms to refer to the Cold War of the mid-1970s.
 Columnist William Safire argued in a 1975 New York Times editorial that the Nixon administration's policy of détente with the Soviet Union had failed and that "Cold War II" was then underway.

-Academic Gordon H. Chang used the term "Cold War II" to refer to the Cold War period after the 1972 meeting in China between US President Richard Nixon and Chinese Communist Party chairman Mao Zedong.
+Academic Gordon H. Chang used the term "Cold War II" to refer to the Cold War period after the 1972 meeting in China between US president Richard Nixon and Chinese Communist Party chairman Mao Zedong.